jjg/preposter.us/README.md

 ###Useage###
 To setup a Preposterous server, start by setting up an email address that the server will listen to (an address you'll be sending posts to), free gmail addresses work great for this.

-Next clone this repository and open up the preposterous.py file in your favorite editor.
-In preposterous.cfg theres a couple configuration variables you'll need to setup for your site.
+Next clone this repository and copy preposterous.cfg.template to preposterous.cfg.
+Using your favorite editor, open preposterous.cfg, theres a couple configuration variables you'll need to setup for your site.

 Next copy the index.html file into the directory you specified in the configuration as the web root.